Menna Fitzpatrick jumping on the top of the podium

 Bio

-Menna made her senior international debut for Great Britain in 2012 and in March 2016, she and guide Jennifer Kehoe made history by becoming the first British skiers to win the overall World Cup title and Crystal Globe.
+Menna made her senior international debut for Great Britain in 2012 after being spotted by GB Snowsport at the indoor slope in Manchester.
+In March 2016, she and then guide Jennifer Kehoe made history by becoming the first British skiers to win an overall World Cup title and Crystal Globe.

-Menna joined forces with new guide Katie Guest in 2021 and the pair went on to win slalom gold and Super combined silver at the delayed 2021 World Championships in Lillehammer, Norway.
+Menna joined forces with new guide Katie Guest in 2021 and the pair went on to win Slalom gold and Super Combined silver at the delayed World Championships in 2022 in Lillehammer, Norway as well as claim the 2022 Overall Para Slalom World Cup title.
+Katie was unable to travel to Beijing 2022 after testing positive for COVID-19.

 Menna Fitzpatrick and Gary Smith at Beijing 2022